zchown/Tak/README.md

 The frontend interface built with BabylonJS provides:

-- Rich 3D visualization of the game board and pieces
+- 3D visualization of the game board and pieces
-- Comprehensive tutorial on game rules and strategy
+- Simple tutorial on game rules and strategy
 - Support for move input using the standard [Portable Tak Notation (PTN)](https://ustak.org/portable-tak-notation/)
-- Responsive design for various screen sizes

 ### 3. LambdaTak